jibbs1703/Tickit-Data-Pipeline/README.md

 of a scalable and robust data pipeline, leveraging the power of Apache Airflow for orchestration and automation.
-This project provides a practical example of building a modern data pipeline capable of handling the extraction, loading, and transformation (ELT) of batch data, specifically designed to support the analytical needs of a business using the Tickit Dataset as a case study.
+This project provides a practical example of building a modern data pipeline capable of handling the extraction, loading, and transformation (ELT) of batch data, specifically designed to support the analytical needs of a business.

 ## Key Features and Technologies: